philsch/ansible-redshift/README.md

 ### Installation

-Copy the provided Python scripts into a location for Ansible libraries.
+Copy the provided Python script inside `/lib` into a location for Ansible libraries.

 From the Ansible documentation: